 - 701.15a To reveal a card, show that card to all players for a brief time.
 If an effect causes a card to be revealed, it remains revealed for as long as necessary to complete the parts of the effect that card is relevant to.
-If the cost to cast a spell or activate an ability includes revealing a card, the card remains revealed from the time the spell or ability is announced until the time it leaves the stack. - 701.15b Revealing a card doesn't cause it to leave the zone it's in. - 701.15c If cards in a player's library are shuffled or otherwise reordered, any revealed cards that are reordered stop being revealed and become new objects. - 701.15d Some effects instruct a player to look at one or more cards.
+If the cost to cast a spell or activate an ability includes revealing a card, the card remains revealed from the time the spell or ability is announced until the time it leaves the stack.
+If revealing a card causes a triggered ability to trigger, the card remains revealed until that triggered ability leaves the stack.
+If that ability isn't put onto the stack the next time a player would receive priority, the card ceases to be revealed. - 701.15b Revealing a card doesn't cause it to leave the zone it's in. - 701.15c If cards in a player's library are shuffled or otherwise reordered, any revealed cards that are reordered stop being revealed and become new objects. - 701.15d Some effects instruct a player to look at one or more cards.
 Looking at a card follows the same rules as revealing a card, except that the card is shown only to the specified player.